CS2450-Spring-2024/FinalProject/README.md

-# Running GUI and modules needed
+# Note on running GUI
 https://youtu.be/ivGIeuorvso

 # UVSim